Climbing Training

 Incorporate strength training: In addition to cardio, you should also include strength training in your workout routine to build your leg muscles and improve your balance.

-Practice hiking: The best way to prepare for hiking Kilimanjaro is to go on long hikes with a weighted backpack to simulate the conditions you’ll experience on the mountain.
+Practice hiking: The best way to prepare for hiking Kilimanjaro is to go on long hikes with a weighted backpack to simulate the conditions you’ll experience on the mountain (5kg/12lbs is sufficient).
+Wear the same hiking boots you plan on using while trekking Kilimanjaro.

 Get used to high altitude: Kilimanjaro is a high-altitude climb, so it’s important to acclimate yourself to higher elevations before the climb.
 Consider doing some high-altitude training hikes, or spending time in high-altitude environments.